 Map of Siquijor

-Have we left something out in this list of things to do in Siquijor?
-In the comments you can ask us any questions and suggestions you like.
+Have we missed anything on this list of things to do in Siquijor?
+Feel free to leave us any questions or suggestions in the comments.